talroga/telegram-discord-bridge/README.md

 3. Set up a [**Telegram Application**](https://core.telegram.org/api/obtaining_api_id) and obtain the API creds.
 4. Set up a Discord bridge with the necessary permissions to read and write the messages, and obtain the bridge token.

-Now craft a new `config.yml` file in the root directory, starting from the `config-example.yml` file.
+Now craft a new `config.yml` file in the `shared` directory, starting from the `config-example.yml` file.
 **Keep in mind** that in the example below the angular brackets are indicating a placeholder `<>`, **remove them.**

 ```yaml